SFOE/BFE-Chatbot-Joule-Verne/README.md

   Provides network isolation with private and public subnets across two Availability Zones (AZs)

 - **Load Balancer (ALB)**
-  - Located in public subnets, distributes incoming traffic to ECS tasks^1
+  - Located in public subnets, distributes incoming traffic to ECS tasks [^1]
   - Present in both AZs for high availability
-  - Associated Security Group: allows inbound traffic on port 80/443 from CloudFront
+  - Associated Security Group: allows inbound traffic on port 80/443 from CloudFront [^1] Another option for the ALB would be to put it in a private subnet for enhanced security.
+If doing this, a NAT Gateway should also be added so that it can communicate through a secure internet connexion the tokens to Cognito.
+It was decided to opt for this public option as it is still safe and including a NAT Gateway is more expensive

 - **Elastic Container Service (ECS) using Fargate**
   - Runs Docker containers inside private subnets for security